Commercial Helicopters Market Size and Share

 • By rotor system, single main rotor designs accounted for 71.17% of revenue in 2024; tilt-rotor concepts are advancing at a 9.90% CAGR.

-• By mission, offshore oil and gas captured a 35.12% share of the commercial helicopters market size in 2024, whereas emergency medical services are growing at an 8.79% CAGR to 2030.
+• By mission, offshore oil and gas captured a 35.12% share of the commercial helicopter market size in 2024, whereas emergency medical services are projected to grow at an 8.79% CAGR through 2030.

-• By geography, North America commanded 39.47% of 2024 revenue; Asia-Pacific is forecast to rise at a 7.20% CAGR and add the most incremental value.
+• By geography, North America accounted for 39.47% of 2024 revenue; the Asia-Pacific region is forecasted to rise at a 7.20% CAGR and add the most incremental value.

 Segment Analysis